Nameless Rumia's Wiki

 • SponsorBlock GitHub last commit (branch)

-A crowdsourced extension that lets you skip sponsored segments, skip to the highlight, and so on.
+A crowdsourced extension that lets you skip sponsored segments, skip to a highlight, etc.

 • Unhook

-Grants the ability to hide comments, recommendations, and other unnecessary clutter or features.
+Grants the ability to hide comments, recommendations, and other unnecessary clutter/features.

 • YouTube Redux GitHub last commit (branch)